6+ key B2B marketing trends to stay ahead of in 2022

 Our CMO, Alice, predicts it will be even more important going forward:

-“I believe traditional lead gen tactics like syndicated content, air cover banner advertising etc., will be replaced by dark social and other places where people actually buy.”
+“I believe traditional lead gen strategies like syndicated content, air cover banner advertising etc., will be replaced by dark social and other places where people actually buy.”

 “One major trend has to do with marketers' perception of the value of attribution.
 If you follow B2B marketing leaders like Chris Walker, you can't have missed his discussions of the dark funnel of marketing.”